Launch App

 Templar does not collect or store personal information from any users.
 This is one of the key principles of Cypher Lending.

 Templar prioritizes user privacy and plans to enhance it over time.
 To prevent predatory liquidation hunting, we’ll implement differential privacy.
 Additionally, zero-knowledge proofs (ZK-proofs) will be used to maintain on-chain privacy, keeping loan information confidential while still verifiable.
-Our privacy roadmap can be found in the attached blog post: https://www.templarfi.org/blog/cypher-lending-meets-cypher-cash
+The Templar privacy roadmap can be found at this link.

 Invite Codes and Ref Links FAQ